 The cost of such advancements are extremely great, especially when special housing would have to be built and service contracts on such sophisticated medical devices are extremely high.

 This is a very high priority for the college.
-If you would like to give to this, please call our office and let us tell you more about it.
+If you would like to give to this important initiative, please contact us for more information.